reverentgeek/node-weight-tracker/build-a-weight-tracker-app.md

 Open your browser and navigate to `http://localhost:8080`.
 You should see your "hello world!" message.

 Go back to the `src/routes/index.js` file and make a change to the "hello world!" message and save the file.
 You should see `nodemon` automatically detect the change and restart the server.
 Refresh the browser and you should see that change reflected.
+You are on your way to developing a _happy_ little web application!

 ## Create a PostgreSQL Server with Docker

 > Note: If you already have an instance of PostgreSQL you can work with, great!
-You can skip this section.
+You can skip ahead to the next section.

 We are going to use PostgreSQL to store weight measurements.
 However, installing server software like PostgreSQL on a development machine is no trivial task.
 That's where Docker comes in!
 If you don't already have Docker installed, follow the [install guide](https://docs.docker.com/install/#supported-platforms) and then come back.